withTitleLogo

 QnA

-After toning treatment, individuals with oily skin types may temporarily experience acne.
-In most cases, it subsides naturally over time, so there's no need to worry excessively.
-After the procedure, it's recommended to minimize skin irritation and focus on moisturizing care.
-If discomfort persists after a week, it is recommended to visit the clinic to check your skin condition.
+After toning treatment, temporary acne may occur in skin types with active sebum secretion.
+Usually, it subsides on its own over time, so there's no need to worry too much.
+After the treatment, it is recommended to minimize skin irritation and focus on moisturizing care.
+If discomfort persists after a week, it is advisable to visit the clinic to check your skin condition.

 Does Pico Toning show clinically better results than Nano Toning?